Toyota Global Sales Crown Despite Scandals; Chairman Apologizes

 Photo Acquire Licensing Rights

-In a reaffirmation of its market dominance, Motor has secured its position as the world’s leading automaker for the fourth consecutive year, reporting record annual sales of 11.2 million vehicles in 2023.
+In a reaffirmation of its market dominance, Toyota Motor has secured its position as the world’s leading automaker for the fourth consecutive year, reporting record annual sales of 11.2 million vehicles in 2023.

 This accomplishment comes amidst a backdrop of challenges, as the company’s chairman, Akio Toyoda, issued a public apology on Tuesday for scandals that have recently plagued three of its group companies.